 - The Polling Model.
-This model predicts how likely people are to vote for a particular candidate based on opinion polls.
+Based on opinion polls, this model predicts how likely people are to vote for a particular candidate.

-Using predictive analytics in your campaign can give you a significant advantage over the competition.
+Using predictive analytics in your campaign can give you a significant advantage.

 So make sure you’re using these key models to improve your chances of success.

-Predictive analytics models are important for understanding how to allocate resources for a political campaign.
-The models we’ve outlined are vital to predicting voter turnout, forecasting election results, and understanding what issues voters care about.
+Predictive analytics models are essential for understanding how to allocate resources for a political campaign.
+The models we’ve outlined are vital to predicting voter turnout, forecasting election results, and understanding voters’ concerns.

-Contact us if you want help using predictive analytics in your political campaigns or want more information on these specific models.
+Contact us if you want help using predictive analytics in your political campaigns or for more information on these models.
 We offer Political Campaign Consulting services that can help you use data science to win elections.

 One way to get in touch is by filling out our online form on this site or give us a call at